 - Try hard to hide their thinness - for example, by wearing baggy clothes, or putting heavy objects in their pockets when being weighed.

 - Like food and feel hungry.
-However, it is the consequences of eating that frighten them.
+However, it is the consequences of eating that frightens them.

 People with anorexia may also become obsessed with what other people are eating.

 People with anorexia often restrict themselves to certain types of food.
 Eating food may even become like a ritual.
 For example, each time you eat, you have to cut your food into very small pieces.
 You may think frequently about your weight and even weigh yourself most days or even several times a day.

 Physical symptoms caused by low body weight or poor diet

 - Feeling cold a lot of the time.